If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Preventing Running Injuries

 Over half of all runners encounter at least one injury per year.
-The reason for this is because many runners do not train properly.
+The reason for this is that many runners do not train properly.
 Injuries are almost inevitable due to the physical stress that running causes.
-While our bodies are great at adapting to the stress, it can only handle it in small doses.
+While our bodies are great at adapting to stress, they can only handle it in small doses.
 Injuries occur when the stress is applied too quickly for the body to handle, causing something within it to break down.
 With each step you take, your leg is absorbing two or three times your body’s weight.

 Some of the most popular running injuries are shin splints, plantar fasciitis, and stress fractures.
 Shin splints cause pain along the inside or outside of the shins, and this pain is usually felt at the beginning of a run.
 The condition itself is defined as an inflammation of the muscles or tendons located around the shinbone.
 To treat shin splints, it is advised that you ice the shin area and stretch the calf muscles.
 To prevent this injury, you should slowly increase the distance you plan on running, instead of jumping into a more strenuous routine.